Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 git clone https://github.com/Scripta-Qumranica-Electronica/SQE_DB_API /home/perl_libs
 ```

 If you're on a Mac, you'll likely need to follow the steps [here](https://stackoverflow.com/questions/1362703/how-can-i-use-the-home-directory-on-mac-os-x) in order to use the `/home` directory.
+If you are on Linux you may need to run git clone as sudo, then `sudo chown -R $USER: /home/perl_libs`

 By default, the library is configured to connect to the Docker container automatically.
-However, if you need, you can create a file `home/perl_libs/SQE_DB_APA/SQE_Restricted.pm` with the database credentials.
+However, if you need, you can modify the file `/home/perl_libs/SQE_DB_APA/SQE_Restricted.pm` with your custom database credentials.
 Consult the [documentation for that repository](https://github.com/Scripta-Qumranica-Electronica/SQE_DB_API) for details on how to do this.

 ## Client